How to Keep Your Pets Safe This Winter

 Don’t forget about your pets when your house fills with extra people.
 Kornreich says there are two rules for keeping your pets safe when you have company over for the holidays.
 One, provide a comfortable and quiet place for dogs and cats to get away from crowds if they need a break (and make sure visiting children can’t access them when nobody’s paying attention).
 And two, “Make sure that pets don’t bolt out of the house when people are coming in and out,” Kornreich says.
 Crate training can help solve both problems.
-Also, take some time to learn how to solve the most common pet behavioral problems that involve company, like jumping up on your guests and going crazy at the sound of the doorbell.

 Be mindful of space heaters and fireplaces

 ‘Tis the season to keep everyone you love warm, which usually means cozy fires and portable heaters.
 “Space heaters and fireplaces are usually safe around pets as long as you use the commonsense guidelines of not allowing pets direct access to them and providing supervision,” says Dr. Joslin.
 “Make sure to use a fireplace screen to keep hot embers in and pets out.
 Space heaters should be out of the way from pets so they can’t be knocked during play.”
 Always avoid horseplay around heat sources to avoid accidental burns and keep pet bedding and blankets a safe distance away from them.